twallema/influenza-USA/data/README.md

 + `compile-cellphone-mobility-data-states.py`: Idem but using the SafeGraph data.

-+ `fit-radiation-mobility-models.Rmd`: Script using the R Mobility package to fit the radiation mobility models to the commuter data at the US county level, and convert them to the US State level.
++ `fit-radiation-mobility-models-counties.Rmd`: Script using the R Mobility package to fit the radiation mobility models to the commuter data at the US county level, and convert them to the US State level.
 Authored by Rita Verstraeten.

-+ `fit-gravity-mobility-models.py`: Script containing an implementation of a departure-diffusion powerlaw gravitation model fitted to the US data using MCMC.
++ `fit-gravity-mobility-models-counties.py`: Script containing an implementation of a departure-diffusion powerlaw gravitation model fitted to the US data using MCMC.
 Authored by Tijs Alleman.